mbonaglia/zmxIDL/README.md

 c) The zzXXX procedures, high-level interface chaining several DDE calls.

+d) a directory "test" used for sofware unittest.
+It is meant to be used only by zmxIDL developers.

+e) the ZEMAX manual in pdf

+## How to install

-0) Run IDL and cd into the zmxIDL directory
+0) Run IDL

+1) cd into the zmxIDL directory `cd, 'C:\blahbah\....\zmxIDL'`

-1) at IDL prompt type `install` and follow instructions
+2) at IDL prompt type `install` and follow instructions

-2) exit and restart IDL
+3) exit and restart IDL

-3) at IDL prompt type `test_install` and follow instructions
+4) at IDL prompt type `test_install` and follow instructions